bartificer/programming-by-stealth/docs/pbs84.md

 # PBS 84 of X — Objects as Dictionaries in JavaScript (Redux & Update)

-As we near the end of our initial exploration of client-side web technologies I want to re-visit some key JavaScript features so cement what we already know, and add some new features brought to the language in more recent releases of the ECMA standard that underpins JavaScript.
+As we near the end of our initial exploration of client-side web technologies, I want to revisit some key JavaScript features to cement what we already know, and add some new features brought to the language in more recent releases of the ECMA standard that underpins JavaScript.

-Since objects are so ubiquitous in JavaScript I want to start there, and I want to start with their most fundamental use, as so-called _dictionaries_.
+Since objects are so ubiquitous in JavaScript, I want to start there, and I want to start with their most fundamental use, as so-called _dictionaries_.

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2019/10/pbs84.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs84.zip).

-# Matching Podcast Episode 611
+## Matching Podcast Episode 611

 Listen along to this instalment on [episode 611 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/10/ccatp-611/)